AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/graph-simulation.md

 ## Add events

 * To begin, select **[!UICONTROL Add Events]**.
 * Select an identity namespace or use the dropdown menu to select from a list of namespaces.
 Then, provide an identity value that corresponds with your namespace. **Note**: the identity value that you input for Graph Simulation purposes can be a simple placeholder and does not need to be a real identity value.
-In the example below, `{CRMID: Adam}` is added as the first identity.
+In the example below, `{CRMID: Tom}` is added as the first identity.
 * After you input your first identity, select plus (`+`) to add a second identity.
 There must be a minimum of at least two fully qualified identities in order for a graph to be rendered.
 Once you have added your second identity, select **[!UICONTROL Save]**.
 In the example below, `{ECID: 111}` is added as the second identity.
-This creates the first event as `{CRMID: Adam}, {ECID: 111}`.
+This creates the first event as `{CRMID: Tom}, {ECID: 111}`.
 * To add a second event, select **[!UICONTROL Add Events]** and repeat the steps above.
-This time, add `{CRMID: Eve}` as the first identity and `{ECID: 111}` as the second identity, thus creating a second event of: `{CRMID: Eve}, {ECID: 111}`.
+This time, add `{CRMID: Summer}` as the first identity and `{ECID: 111}` as the second identity, thus creating a second event of: `{CRMID: Summer}, {ECID: 111}`.

 ### Load example